ericksong91/eia-energy-display/README.md

 2. Start typing U.S. State names or abbreviations and the list will automatically update.

-    - (e.g. Typing 'Maryland' or 'MD' will give you results for Maryland)

 3. Click on the state name to update the graph.

 4. You can hide data on each graph by clicking on their respective labels in the legend.